-An organization may be eligible for a Community Gaming Grant if it meets all of the following criteria:
+To be eligible for a grant, organizations must (meet all of the following criteria):

-- Is not-for-profit (including designated Community Service Cooperatives).2 - Organization's primary purpose is to operate for community benefit. - Provides programs that benefit the community and not solely its members' interest. - Engages volunteers in the operation of the organization and/or program(s). - Delivers programs that fall within one of the six sectors outlined in Section 2.2 - Has a membership that is inclusive and reasonably open to anyone with an interest in the organization and its programs.
-Members are involved in the management and control of the organization and participate in democratic voting processes as part of decision making for the organization. - Restrictions on who is able to become a member are permitted only in instances where there is a defensible rationale (e.g., to ensure representation of an underrepresented group or organization or to fulfil bona fide operational requirements). - Has a voting membership that is more than double the number of board members. - The voting membership is comprised of no more than one-third of organizations or members representing for-profit interests. - Has a minimum of two-thirds of its board members democratically elected by its voting membership. - Board positions are periodically contested by election and are open to the organization's entire membership.
-Permanent board positions are not permitted. - Restrictions on who is able to hold board positions and board appointments are permitted only in instances where there is a defensible rationale (e.g., to ensure representation of an underrepresented group or organization or to fulfil bona fide operational requirements). - The board has at least two-thirds of its members residing in B.C. (with exceptions described in Section 3.4.) - The board is comprised of no more than one-third of organizations or members representing for-profit interests. - Has a board whose members do not receive remuneration or other financial benefit for their services while acting in their capacity as board members.3
+- Be a not-for-profit (including designated Community Service Cooperatives).
+The organization must: - Have a primary purpose to operate for community benefit. - Provide programs that benefit the community and not solely its members' interest. - Engage volunteers in the operation of the organization and/or program(s). - Deliver programming that falls within one of the five sectors outlined in Section 2.2. - Have a voting membership that is inclusive and reasonably open to anyone with an interest in the organization and its programs.
+The voting membership must: - Be involved in the management and control of the organization and participate in democratic voting processes as part of decision making for the organization. - Not be restricted.
+Limitations on who may become a member will only be permitted if there is a defensible rationale (e.g., to ensure representation of an underrepresented group or organization or to fulfil bona fide operational requirements). - Be more than double the number of board members. - Be comprised of no more than one-third of members (including organizations) representing for-profit and/or government interests. - Have a board whose members do not receive remuneration or other financial benefit for their services.
+At least two-thirds of the board members must: - Be democratically elected by the voting membership. - Board positions are periodically contested by election and are open to the organization's entire membership.
+Permanent board positions are not permitted. - Restrictions on who may hold board positions and board appointments are permitted only in instances where there is a defensible rationale (e.g., to ensure representation of an underrepresented group or organization or to fulfil bona fide operational requirements). - Reside in B.C. (with exceptions described in Section 3.4). - Not represent for-profit and/or government interests.